NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Strength of Thousands/Ta'apundo.md

     desc: "  Vegetation doesn't impair a ta'apundo's vision and doesn't provide a creature cover or concealment from a ta'apundo."

   - name: "Lignification"
-    desc: "`pf2:r` (primal) **Trigger** a non-cold iron metal object damages the ta'apundo\n**Effect** The ta'apundo emits a jolt of magic into the object, transforming it into wood with an unlimited duration.
+    desc: "`pf2:r` (primal) **Trigger** a non-cold iron metal object damages the ta'apundo\n* * *\n\n**Effect** The ta'apundo emits a jolt of magic into the object, transforming it into wood with an unlimited duration.
 A thrown weapon, ammunition, or other unattended item automatically transforms; the wielder of an attended object can resist this effect with a successful DC 41 Fortitude check save. [[Spells/Dispel Magic|Dispel Magic]] can end the effect.
 While a weapon is wood, the ta'apundo's resistance applies.
 Once transformed, a formerly metal item's Hardness and HP change to those of wood.
 This typically inflicts a -2 circumstance penalty to attack rolls made with metal weapons and a -2 circumstance penalty to AC for those wearing metal armor; the GM might determine a different penalty for a specific weapon or armor."

   - name: "Wood Resistance"
     desc: " (primal) A ta'apundo has resistance 20 against wooden objects and unarmed attacks from creatures made mostly of wood (such as arboreals)."